Eschatologue/CM_wiki/docs/glossary.md

 ### Character Sheet

 A character sheet is a paper or digital record that you use to track your character's information.

 ---

-### Climb Speed

-A Climb Speed can be used in place of Speed to traverse a vertical surface without expending the extra movement normally associated with climbing.

----